Errorname/google-docs-mustaches/README.md

 }

 type Formatter = (value: any) => string

+export enum MimeType {
+  pdf = 'application/pdf',
+  text = 'plain/text'
+}
 ```

+- `source` is the ID of the file which will be interpolated.
+- `destination` is the ID of the destination folder where the new file will be put.
+If no destination is given, the new file will be put next to the `source` file.
-- `name` will be the name of both the newly created and completed google doc file and the corresponding PDF
+- `name` is the name of the newly created and interpolated google doc file.
-- `data` will be used for [interpolation](#interpolation)
+- `data` is the data given for the [interpolation](#interpolation)
 - `formatters` will be used for [interpolation](#interpolation)
+- `export` can be specified to export the file after the [interpolation](#interpolation)

 ## Interpolation